Skip to content

 Riegel formula?

-In one line: feed the figures into the Marathon Time Predictor widget and it'll show the working.
+The useful way to think about it: feed the figures into the Marathon Time Predictor widget and it'll show the working.
 Project a marathon finish time from a recent race (5K, 10K, half) using the Riegel and Cameron formulas.

 Marathon predictor?

-Put simply, open the Marathon Time Predictor widget at the top of the page.
+Cutting to it, open the Marathon Time Predictor widget at the top of the page.
 Project a marathon finish time from a recent race (5K, 10K, half) using the Riegel and Cameron formulas.

 Half marathon to marathon?